Global database on antimalarial drug efficacy and resistance

-The WHO global antimalarial drug efficacy database was initiated in 2000 to centralize data collection and facilitate reporting on the status of antimalarial drug efficacy in malaria endemic countries.
-The contents of the database are extracted from published and non-published therapeutic efficacy studies conducted by ministries of health, national malaria control programmes, research institutes and NGOs.
+The global database on antimalarial drug efficacy and resistance was initiated in 2000 to centralize data and facilitate reporting on the status of antimalarial drug efficacy in malaria endemic countries.
+The contents of the database are extracted from published and non-published therapeutic efficacy studies (TES) conducted by ministries of health, national malaria control programmes, research institutes and NGOs.

 Therapeutic efficacy study results - P. falciparum